fnalways/terminus-docs/docs/how-to/terminus/setup/install/linux.md

    # Replace with your actual local IP and your host name.
    ```

-2. Reboot your Linux to apply the change.
+2. Reboot your Ubuntu to apply the change.

    ```bash
    sudo reboot
    ```

 3. Execute the following command to install Terminus: